28lfss/28lfss/README.md

  - 👋 Hello there, I'm Luiz, a starter Full Stack Dev
- - 💻 Practicing with a web development project, it consists of a website that consumes an API (RestCountries) to list and display information about countries around the world.
-In addition to having a login screen for personalized use of this data.
+ - 💻 Practicing fullstack development in Java.
  - 🔍 In a constant search for knowledge

  <hr>